 When working with large drawings the automatic preview of hatches can cause performance issues.
 You can turn off automatic preview of hatches by changing the value of HPQUICKPREVIEW system variable to 0.
 The default value of this system variable is 1.

 This system variable controls whether the selected object will be highlighted or not.
-The default value of HIGHLIGHT system variable is 1 which allows objects to remain highlights when selected.
+The default value of HIGHLIGHT system variable is 1 which allows objects to remain highlighted when selected.
 You can change this system variable to 0 to stop highlighting objects when selected.

 In the image above the value of HIGHLIGHT system variable was set to 1 in the first case whereas it was set to 0 in the second case.